Lorentzian area measures and the Christoffel problem: Background on convex sets

-\begin{example}{\rm The future cone of a point is at the same time a F-convex polyhedron and a F-convex set with $C^2$ support function.
+\begin{example}{\rm The future cone of a point is at the same time an F-convex polyhedron and an F-convex set with $C^2$ support function.
 This is the only case where it can happen. }\end{example}

 \begin{example}[\textbf{F-convex sets not contained in the future cone of a point}] {\rm Let us define, for $x\in\H^d$, $\rho=\rho(x)$ the hyperbolic distance to $e_{d+1}$, and

 whose degree one extensions on $\F$ are respectively